Learning Discretized Neural Networks under Ricci Flow: Neural Networks in LNE Manifolds

 \subsection{LNE Manifold and Divergence}

-In general relativity~\citep{wald2010general}, the complete Riemannian manifold $(\mathcal{M},g)$, which is endowed with a linearly nearly flat spacetime metric $g_{ij}$, is considered to solve the Newtonian limit by linearized gravity.
-The form of this metric is $g_{ij}= \eta_{ij}+ \gamma_{ij}$, where $\eta_{ij}$ represents a flat Minkowski metric whose background is special relativity and $\gamma_{ij}$ is smallness.
-An adequate definition of ``smallness" in this context is that the components of $\gamma_{ij}$ are much smaller than $1$ in the global inertial coordinate system of $\eta_{ij}$.
-In practice, this is an excellent theory of small gravitational perturbations when gravity is ``weak".
+Recall that\footnote{The link between the LNE manifold and general relativity can be found in Section~\ref{2.2}.}, in general relativity~\citep{wald2010general}, the complete Riemannian manifold $(\mathcal{M},g)$ endowed with a linearly nearly flat spacetime metric is considered to address the Newtonian limit through the linearized gravity.
+The form of this metric is $g_{ij}= \eta_{ij}+ \gamma_{ij}$, where $\eta_{ij}$ represents the Minkowski metric (background to special relativity in flat spacetime), and $\gamma_{ij}$ denotes small perturbations.
+In practice, this theory is excellent for describing small gravitational perturbations when gravity is ``weak".

-Similarly, we give a metric $g_{ij}= \delta_{ij}+ \gamma_{ij}$ in Riemannian $n$-manifold $(\mathcal{M}^n,g_0)$, where $\delta_{ij}$ represents a flat Euclidean metric and $\gamma_{ij}$ is smallness in the global inertial coordinate system of $\delta_{ij}$.
-The form of the metric is consistent with the LNE metric given in Definition~\ref{def2}.
-Therefore, we can systematically develop the LNE metric to cope with small perturbations.
+Similarly, we define a metric $g_{ij}= \delta_{ij}+ \gamma_{ij}$ in a Riemannian manifold, where $\delta_{ij}$ represents a flat Euclidean metric.
+An adequate definition of ``smallness" in this context is that the components of $\gamma_{ij}$ are much smaller than $1$ in the global inertial coordinate system of $\delta_{ij}$.
+Therefore, we can systematically develop the LNE metric to address small perturbations.